This page is for candidates wanting to find out about and prepare to undertake the Scholarly Project.

 Trainees may not apply for exemption for projects that have BTC-approved proposals.

 Results are released on the dates specified in the exam timetable.
-When released, the results are available from the Results, timetables, fees page.
+When released, the results are available from the Results and timetables page.

 Scholarly Project assessment framework [MS Word; 103 KB] (for reference)

 For detailed requirements, please refer to the Scholarly Project under Examinations of the Fellowship Program regulations, policies and procedures.